-1877 was remarkable for the presence of two very high-class racehorses – each amongst the best gallopers to race in Australia in the nineteenth century – in Chester and First King.
+1877 was remarkable for the presence of two very high-class three-year-olds – each amongst the best gallopers to race in Australia in the nineteenth century – in Chester and First King.
 At that time in Australia’s history, nothing added spice to the game of racing more than a dash of inter-colonial rivalry conducted across the banks of the Murray River.
-Given that Chester hailed from N.S.W. while First King came from Victoria, opinions on the merits of each colt varied markedly according to geography.
+Given that Chester hailed from New South Wales while First King came from Victoria, opinions on the merits of each colt varied markedly according to geography.
 The two colts each happened to make their racing debut on New Year’s Day, albeit one at Randwick and the other at Flemington.

-Chester was a fine big raking son of Yattendon from the imported English mare Lady Chester, a daughter of Stockwell.
-Bred and initially raced by Edward Cox of Fernhill, he was a dark bay or brown colt standing nearly 16 hands, with proportionate power all around, albeit offset by a rather plain head.
-Etienne de Mestre, who was then only in his mid-forties, and beginning to cast a giant shadow across the Australian Turf, trained Chester at Terrara in the Shoalhaven district of NSW.
-Although Chester was beaten a head upon debut by Viscount, a horse raced by Sir Hercules Robinson, Chester created a big impression.
+The big Yattendon colt led into the straight, only to be claimed by Sir Hercules Robinson’s Viscount in the run to the post to be beaten by a head.
+Viscount, at least, enjoyed the significant advantage of prior racing experience having run fourth in the V.R.C.
+Maribyrnong Plate.
+Nonetheless, Chester created a big impression.
 The Stockwell blood was legendary, and considering the colt’s size and scope, astute racing men concluded that he merely needed time to furnish into the best horse in the land.
-The NSW Governor, Sir Hercules Robinson, ruefully came to the same conclusion, despite Viscount’s victory.
-The irony was that Robinson had been offered Chester as a yearling upon his own terms, but His Excellency had thought little of the son of Yattendon at the time.
+The Governor of N.S.W., Sir Hercules Robinson ruefully came to the same conclusion, despite his own Viscount’s victory.
+The irony was that Robinson had been offered Chester as a yearling upon his own terms, but His Excellency had thought Chester rather coarse at the time.

-Despite rumours to the contrary following the sale, Chester remained in the stables of de Mestre, and both he and Roodee were despatched by special steamer to Terrara to be prepared for the spring.
-No sooner had the autumn meeting concluded at headquarters, than bookmakers installed Chester as short as 7/2 for the Derby.
-As good as he looked, however, when the Melbourne Cup weights came out in mid-June the V.R.C. handicapper rated First King as the best two-year-old of the season with 7 st. 1lb, while Chester was rated 3lb inferior on 6 st. 12lb.
+In the wake of the V.R.C. and A.J.C. meetings, sportsmen on both sides of the Murray were acclaiming it the best crop of two-year-olds ever seen out in the same season in the colonies.
+Immediately after Chester’s exhibition at the 1877 A.J.C.
+Autumn Meeting, bookmakers installed the son of Yattendon as short as 7/2 for the A.J.C.
+Derby, a price that continued to shrink as the winter deepened.
+As good as Chester looked, however, when the Melbourne Cup weights came out in mid-June the V.R.C. handicapper rated First King as the best two-year-old of the season with 7 st. 1lb, while his Sydney rival was rated 3lb inferior on 6 st. 12lb.
 Whatever the handicapper may have thought, associates of the Terrara stable soon busied themselves in heavily supporting Chester for the rich spring plums – and not just the A.J.C.
 Derby, but the Victoria Derby – Melbourne Cup double as well.

 The 1877 A.J.C.
 Derby field and race conditions appear in the table below:

-Donnelly had ridden Tim Whiffler and Dagworth in most of their races, and the ill-fated Robin Hood on the occasions of the Victoria Derby and AJC St Leger for de Mestre.
+Ten horses were declared for the A.J.C.
+Derby.
+George Donnelly remained Chester’s jockey in the race, but at thirty-four years of age, was nearing the end of his active life in the saddle.
 In the late 1870s, there were far fewer race meetings held, and in taking the mount on Chester, Donnelly had done little or no race riding since the previous Randwick fixture.
 As a result, during the winter months, Donnelly had put on considerable weight.
-When he belatedly learned that despite the change in Chester’s ownership he was still to retain the mount, Donnelly had to strip the more than half a stone from his frame in the course of little more than a week or so.
+When he belatedly learned that despite the change in Chester’s ownership he was still to retain the mount, Donnelly had to strip more than half a stone from his frame in the course of little more than a week or so.
 It left him in a somewhat weakened state and unable to do full justice to Chester, particularly in the dramatic last furlong of that memorable Derby.

-In cold and miserable weather, the horses were walked to the Derby start in blankets with the jockeys following on foot.
+In cold and miserable weather, the horses were walked to the Derby start in blankets, with the jockeys following on foot.
 After an even start, Salisbury, drawn on the extreme outside, promptly took up the running, a role that he fulfilled for the first ten furlongs of the trip and which for much of the time he was pulling his jockey out of the saddle.
 Meanwhile, Donnelly held Chester in a good position on the outside.
 As the field climbed the hill at the back of the course, the lead of the Victorian representative was considerably reduced and as the field tightened Cap-a-Pie cannoned into Amendment, costing that horse three or four lengths.
 After Salisbury compounded passing the ten furlongs post, Chester and Cap-a-Pie raced towards the lead with Woodlands challenging on the extreme outside and joining the Terrara pair at the Leger.
 In an exciting last furlong, the race remained in doubt until the last stride when Woodlands just managed to prevail.
 The finish was so close, however, that several telegrams announcing Chester’s success were despatched from the course before the judge hoisted the number 6, much to the relief of the fielders.
 No sooner had the result been announced, than the public recriminations against Donnelly’s inept handling of the favourite began.
 It was just about the last mount that the hapless Donnelly ever accepted in a race.
 Never reckless with his earnings, he later became the licensee of the A.J.C.
 Hotel at Randwick, and for a few years quite successfully trained a small team of horses on the side.

-The winner of the Derby was a dark brown colt standing about 15.1 hands, a son of the wonderful stallion Maribyrnong from the good producing mare, The Alpaca.
-Mr Thomas Lee had bred him at Bathurst, and Joe Burton had broken-in the colt.
+The winner of the Derby was a dark brown colt standing about 15.1 hands, a son of the wonderful stallion Maribyrnong from the good-producing mare, The Alpaca.
+Mr Thomas Lee had bred him at Bathurst, and Joe Burton had broken in the colt.
 The Alpaca was a mare by Kingston from Lilla, the dam of the 1871 Derby winner Javelin, and Commodore, winner of the 1873 St Leger at Randwick.
 Thus, in victory Woodlands had proved himself a worthy scion of a classic-winning family.
-The Alpaca belonged to a very old Lee-breed and descended from a mare that was supposed to have been bred at Camden Park and was said to have been thoroughbred.
+The Alpaca belonged to a very old Lee breed and descended from a mare that was supposed to have been bred at Camden Park and was said to have been thoroughbred.
 Bought from his breeder as a youngster by the well-known Sydney bookmaker, Joe Silberberg, Woodlands had already passed through the hands of two trainers before entering the Sydney stables of Joe Cook.

 For Cook the Derby represented his first important training success; he had begun stable life as a headman for Tom Lamond at Waterloo soon after Lamond moved to Sydney in the early 1870s.
 In fact, it was only a short while before Woodlands’ Derby that Cook had even decided to strike out on his own and the manner in which he produced the son of Maribyrnong at both Hawkesbury and Randwick suggested a promising career was in store.
 Never overseeing a large string, Cook in the years that followed made a name for himself from his Waterloo stables.
 Apart from Woodlands, his best horse was arguably Little Bernie with whom he won both a Metropolitan and a Summer Cup in the early nineties.
 Cook was the first of three successive generations of the family to win big staying races at Randwick.
 His son Joe junior owned and trained Amounis at the very start of his career and a little later won a Sydney Cup with Winalot.
 Joe junior’s son, Clyde Cook, was to prepare Persian Lyric to win the 1960 A.J.C.
 Derby, while Clyde’s daughter married the high-profile race broadcaster, Ken Howard.